-- All music majors are required to register for MUSC 137/337 (Concert Choir) every semester in which they are enrolled except the semester they register for MUSC 425 and 429 (student teaching). - All music majors are required to attend the weekly music department forum every semester in which they are enrolled except for the semester they register for MUSC 425 and 429. - All MUVO or MUPI 171/371 credits (applied lessons) required in Bachelor of Music degrees must be completed in the same major applied area, either piano or voice, except as noted for specific major requirements. - Music majors should consult the music department handbook for a complete list of policies and procedures. - All music majors must register for a piano class each semester until all packages are successfully completed.
-Each student will be limited to three attempts to register and pass each class.
+- All music majors are required to register for MUSC 137/337 (Concert Choir) every semester in which they are enrolled as full time students until they have satisfied the number of credits of 137/337 in their degree program. - All music majors are required to attend the weekly music department forum every semester in which they are enrolled except for the semester they register for MUSC 425 and 429. - All MUVO or MUPI 171/371 credits (applied lessons) required in Bachelor of Music degrees must be completed in the same major applied area, either piano or voice, except as noted for specific major requirements. - Music majors should consult the music department handbook for a complete list of policies and procedures. - All music majors must register for a piano class each semester until all packages are successfully completed.
+Each student will be limited to three attempts to register and pass each class. - Non-music majors wanting to take private voice lessons should refer to the policy in the "Other Programs" section of this catalog.